 - Creator Cameo: Besides Carpenter, Tobe Hooper also appears in the wraparound.

 - Creepy Gas Station Attendant: An escaped mental patient from "The Gas Station" kills a gas station owner, assumes his identity, and begins murdering customers.

-- The Creepy Undertaker: John Carpenter portrays the Coroner, a wacky character who has a twisted fascination with the corpses he gets every night and hosts the framing segments.
+- Creepy Mortician: John Carpenter portrays the Coroner, a wacky character who has a twisted fascination with the corpses he gets every night and hosts the framing segments.
 Among other things he holds conversations with the dead people around him and even plays around with some of them.
 Subverted at the end when he turns out to be another corpse come to life when the real coroners appear.

 - Dead Person Impersonation: In "The Gas Station", Anne's co-worker Bill isn't the real Bill, as she finds out.
 He's actually the escaped serial killer mentioned on the radio earlier on and has been impersonating the original gas station owner.

 - Dodgy Toupee: Richard in "Hair" gets a really bad toupee to cover up his hair loss that his girlfriend and his hair dresser both dismiss as just making him look insecure.